923041122/MC-dropout-PINN-separated-flow-reconstruction/README.md

 Code, supporting data, evaluation utilities, and reproducibility materials associated with the manuscript:

-**“Physics-Constrained Flow Reconstruction and Uncertainty Assessment in Separated Flows Using Monte Carlo Dropout”**
+**“Uncertainty Quantification for High-Reynolds-Number Cylinder-Wake Flow Using an MC-Dropout Physics-Constrained Reconstruction Model”**

 This repository contains the implementations and supporting materials for two separated-flow reconstruction cases: